lkro13/B5300-reverse-engineering/README.md

 > **[Notice]** Unforunately, I can't upload any decompiled firmware here (sorry!).
 However, the process to unpack the .bin yourself is trivial by following [these instructions](docs/2-unpacking-firmware.md).

+There's a UART TX pad on the board, this outputs UART at 500k baud.
+Log from boot in logs folder.

 ## Tutorials

 - [1.
 How-To: Extract your firmware](docs/1-extracting-firmware.md)